A proximal minimization algorithm for structured nonconvex and nonsmooth problems: The algorithm

 \begin{rmk} Hong and Luo proved recently in \cite{Hong-Luo} linear convergence for the iterates generated by a Lagrangian-based algorithm in the convex setting, without any strong convexity assumption.
 To this end a certain error bound condition must hold true and the step size of the dual update, which is also assumed to depend on the error bound constants, must be taken small.
-The authors also mention that this choice of the dual step size may be too conservative and cumbersome to compute unless the objective function is strongly convex.
-As shown in previous lemma, the step size of the dual update in our algorithm can be computed without assuming strong convexity and indeed it depends only on the linear operator $A$. \end{rmk}
+It is also mentioned that the dual step size may be cumbersome to compute unless the objective function is strongly convex.
+As one can see in \eqref{pos:sigma} and \eqref{pos:beta}, the step size of the dual update in our algorithm can be chosen only in dependence of the condition number of $AA^T$. \end{rmk}

 \begin{thm} Let Assumption \ref{as:bound} be satisfied and the parameters in Algorithm \ref{algo:PALM} be such that $2 \tau \geq \beta \left\lVert A \right\rVert ^{2}$ and the constants defined in Lemma \ref{lem:dec} fulfil $\min\{C_2, C_3, C_4\} >0$.
 If $\left\lbrace \left( x_{n} , y_{n} , z_{n} , u_{n} \right) \right\rbrace _{n \geq 0}$ is a sequence generated by Algorithm \ref{algo:PALM}, then the following statements are true: \begin{enumerate} \item the sequence $\left\lbrace \Psi_{n} \right\rbrace_{n \geq 1}$ is bounded from below and convergent; \item \end{enumerate} \end{thm} \begin{proof} First, we show that $\underline{\Psi}$ defined in \eqref{defi:Psi-inf} is a lower bound of $\left\lbrace \Psi_{n} \right\rbrace_{n \geq 2}$.
 Suppose the contrary, namely that there exists $n_ {0} \geq 2$ such that $\Psi_{n_{0}} - \underline{\Psi} < 0$.
 According to Lemma \ref{lem:dec}, $\left\lbrace \Psi_{n} \right\rbrace_{n \geq 1}$ is a nonincreasing sequence and thus for any $N \geq n_{0}$